 Expert Systems Holdings Limited (the "Company") was incorporated in the Cayman Islands as an exempted company with limited liability under the Companies Law (2004 revision) Chapter 22 of the Cayman Islands on 18 September 2015.
-Its shares are listed on the GEM of the Stock Exchange on 12 April 2016 (the "Listing Date").
-The address of the Company's registered office is Second Floor, Century Yard, Cricket Square, P.O.
+Its shares are listed on the GEM of the Stock Exchange of Hong Kong Limited (the "Stock Exchange") on 12 April 2016 (the "Listing Date").
+The address of the Company's registered office is Third Floor, Century Yard, Cricket Square, P.O.
 Box 902, Grand Cayman, KY1-1103, Cayman Islands and its principal place of business in Hong Kong is 22/F., Yen Sheng Centre, 64 Hoi Yuen Road, Kwun Tong, Kowloon, Hong Kong.

 The Company is an investment holding company.
-The Company and its subsidiaries (collectively referred to as the "Group") are principally engaged in the provision of IT infrastructure solutions and provision of IT infrastructure management services in the Greater China Area (i.e. Hong Kong, Macau, Taiwan and all other parts of the People's Republic of China) and the Asia-Pacific region (including Japan, Korea, Singapore, Malaysia and Australia).
+The Company and its subsidiaries (collectively referred to as the "Group") are principally engaged in the provision of information technology ("IT") infrastructure solutions, IT infrastructure management service and artificial intelligence ("AI") business for corporate and institutional customers in China (including Mainland China, Hong Kong, Macau and Taiwan) and other parts of the Asia-Pacific region (including but not limited to Singapore, Malaysia, Japan, Korea and Australia).